-An indictment from the Taipei District Prosecutors Office against our Taiwan branch office of a subsidiary and certain of its employees for alleged violations of certain Taiwan banking and foreign exchange laws was received in August 2014.
-In January 2013, the same Prosecutors Office froze one of such Taiwan branch office's deposit accounts in connection with the investigation related to this indictment.
+In August 2014, we received an indictment from the Taipei District Prosecutor's Office against the Taiwan branch office of one of our subsidiaries and certain of its employees for alleged violations of certain Taiwan banking and foreign exchange laws.
+In January 2013, the same Prosecutor's Office froze one of such Taiwan branch office's deposit accounts in connection with the investigation related to this indictment.
 The frozen deposit account had a balance of approximately New Taiwan dollar 2.98 billion (equivalent to approximately US\$102.2 million) at the time the account was frozen.
-We have presented the balance of such deposit account as non-current restricted cash in our financial statements.
-We will vigorously defend any allegations against us, as based on Taiwan legal advice received, we believe our operations in Taiwan are in compliance with Taiwan laws.
-As at the date of this annual report, the indictment and the legal proceedings would have no immediate material impact on our business operations or financial position.
-We are monitoring this case closely and will re-assess the right and accessibility to the funds if there is any development in the case.
-We will account for the funds and provide relevant disclosure as and when appropriate as this case develops.
+Upon the lifting of the freeze order in October 2015, we have presented the balance of such deposit account as cash and cash equivalents in our financial statements.
+We will vigorously defend any allegations against us, as based on Taiwan legal advice received, we believe that our operations in Taiwan are in compliance with Taiwan laws.
+As of the date of this annual report, the legal proceedings would have no material impact on our financial statements as a whole.
+We are monitoring this case closely if there is any development in the case.
+We will account for the funds and provide relevant disclosures as and when appropriate as this case develops.